Think positive … sounds familiar, huh! But how about 'Wear Positive'!

-As green diamonds are way too expensive, you may find them out of the budget.
+As green diamonds are expensive, you may find them out of budget.
 But, there are alternatives to a green diamond.

 Lab-created Diamonds: Lab-created stones are grown or created inside a laboratory.
-These lab-grown stones are similar to natural stones in all aspects except the fact that they are grown in a lab.
-Lab-created green diamonds and natural green diamonds are so identical that it is extremely difficult to distinguish between the two.
+These lab-grown stones are similar to natural stones in all aspects, except they are grown in a lab.
+Lab-created green diamonds and natural green diamonds are so identical that it is challenging to distinguish between the two.
 The only thing that differentiates the two is the presence of radiation stain on the surface of a natural green diamond, which appears as green or brown.

-A lab-created green diamond would still be expensive but much cheaper than its natural counterpart.
+A lab-created green diamond will be more affordable than its natural counterpart.

-Treated or Enhanced Stones: Enhanced green diamonds are natural diamonds that have undergone color enhancement treatments.
+Treated or Enhanced Stones: Enhanced green diamonds are natural diamonds that undergo color enhancement treatments.
 Such methods, usually irradiation, transform the otherwise colorless precious stone into a vibrant shade of green.
 These treatments are typically permanent and do not damage the diamond's chemical structure.